-During the year-ended December 31, 2008, no Common Shares were issued pursuant to the exercise of options.
-As at December 31, 2008, there were a total of 200,468 options outstanding, representing 0.14% of the Company's currently outstanding Common Shares.
+During the year-ended December 31, 2010, 80,050 Common Shares were issued pursuant to the exercise of options and as at the date of this Information Circular there were a total of 77,668 options outstanding, representing 0.06% of the Company's currently outstanding Common Shares.

+No stock options were granted in 2010.
 The Company does not plan to grant further stock options and has not granted options since 2002.
 Accordingly, option grants are not currently considered as part of the determination of compensation for Named Executive Officers.